 You can export the inter-peak intervals if you apply Generic Data Export (Export > Node Export > Generic Data) to the output of Marker Timing.

 Alternatively, you may want to externally process the respiration signal.
 You could therefore export the list of peak markers as text or XML file via Markers Export (Export > Node Export > Markers).

-If you have any further questions regarding processing of sensor data in Analyzer 2, please do not hesitate to write an email to Brain Products Scientific Support.
+If you have any further questions regarding processing of sensor data in Analyzer 2, please do not hesitate to get in touch.

 T. D. Blumenthal, B. N. Cuthbert, D. L. Filion, S. Hackley, O. V. Lipp, and A. van Boxtel,